huggingface/transformers/docs/source/testing.rst

 In this and all the following scenarios the temporary directory will be auto-removed at the end of test, unless `after=False` is passed to the helper function.

-* Create a temp dir of my choice and delete it at the end - useful for debug when you want to monitor a specific directory:
+* Create a temporary directory of my choice and delete it at the end - useful for debugging when you want to monitor a specific directory:

 .. code-block:: python